azajmj/part4/README.md

 Once the code is client is running, you can enter a vector of data points, distance metric by the three letter code, and value k for the knn classifier, then press enter to get the predicted class from the server, as instructed above under client.
 - type '-1' to terminate the client

+- when selecting mink distance metric the server will be prompt to enter p value